dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T97: Parenting quality should not be judged by sexual orientation.
+### T97: The ability to provide a nurturing environment for a child is more important than parents' sexual orientation.

 |Support|
 |---|